Best Resort To Bus To Disney World

 Ride the Bus Shuttles

-Most areas of the Walt Disney World Resort are accessible by bus from other areas within the resort, including Water Parks, Theme Parks*, the Disney resorts and the Downtown Disney area.
+Most areas of the Walt Disney World Resort are accessible by bus from other areas within the resort, including Water Parks, Theme Parks*, Disney resorts, and the Downtown Disney area.
 Buses travel on routes throughout the resort and do not provide direct service between all destinations.